Overcoming trauma, strengthening resilience

 Psychosocial support as a holistic approach

 Young people who have experienced violence, poverty or family conflict are often under enormous psychological strain.
-By providing holistic support, we give young people the tools they need to deal with their trauma, strengthen their self-confidence and regain their ability to act.
+By providing holistic support, we give young people the tools they need to deal with their traumas, strengthen their self-confidence and regain their ability to act.

 Portrait junger Mann - Simbabwe - terre des hommes schweiz

-Foto: Sheila Glasz
+Photo: Sheila Glasz

 Individual support